AdobeDocs/experience-cloud.en/help/mobile-android-implementation/target-vec.md

 Because of the settings we selected when we configured the Target VEC extension, this request will fire whenever the app first loads.
 It will prefetch all of the Target VEC activities that you have created for your app.

 Notice the parameters for the application name and version.
-All Target VEC activities that you create will automatically be Targeted to these properties.
+All Target VEC activities that you create will automatically be targeted to these properties.

 ## Add Parameters